1984 International Open

-The 1984 Jameson International Open was a professional ranking snooker tournament that took place between 24 September to 7 October 1984 at the Eldon Square Recreation Centre in Newcastle-upon-Tyne, England.
+The 1984 International Open (officially the 1984 Jameson International Open) was a professional ranking snooker tournament that took place between 24 September to 7 October 1984 at the Eldon Square Recreation Centre in Newcastle-upon-Tyne, England.

 Eugene Hughes reached the semi-finals before losing 9–3 to Steve Davis.
 Hughes had beaten Doug Mountjoy, Ray Reardon and Willie Thorne to reach that stage.

 Defending champion Steve Davis won the tournament, defeating Tony Knowles 9–2 in the final.